Augusta Premier Personal

 Making Unsafe Left Turns

 A significant number of motorcycle accidents occur when drivers make left turns without noticing oncoming motorcyclists.
 Due to their slim profile, motorcycles might be harder to spot, especially at intersections where the view might be obstructed.
-If a driver is turning left at a light without a green arrow, he or she can misjudge the speed of an oncoming motorcyclist and cause a collision.
+If a driver is turning left at a light without a green arrow, he or she can misjudge the speed of an oncoming person motorcycling and cause a collision.

 Passing Motorcyclists Too Closely